ward/run/_posts/2015-10-04-belfius-brussels-minimarathon.md

 streets from 2 km onwards.
 Thinking I now really needed to beat this guy, I thought about when to try and place a sprint.
 He however decided the time was now and sped up a bit.
 I noticed I could not even follow him then, let alone sprint past him so I stayed at the pace I was running.
+[Him about to cross the line with me in the background][sportograf2].
 More than happy with the result and probably the first time I crossed the line with an actual "fuck yes" moment.
+[Video of the finish][finish].

 ## Results